FAQ: Copyright and royalties

 It’s plagiarism when a work is substantially identical to the original in its essential elements.

-It’s not plagiarism when:
+It’s not necessarily plagiarism when:

 - Works share only random similarities